mlswg/mls-protocol/draft-ietf-mls-protocol.md

 `ratchet_tree` extension.
 If an application distributes the tree in some other way, its security will depend on that application mechanism.

-A party observing these fields might be able to infer certain metadata about the
+A party observing these fields might be able to infer certain properties of the
 group:

 * Group ID